matzke1/sawyer/README.md

 --------

-+ *Familiar API:* Sawyer uses C++ paradigms for printing messages, namely the STL `std::ostream` insertion operators, mani pulators, etc.
++ *Familiar API:* Sawyer uses C++ paradigms for printing messages, namely the STL `std::ostream` insertion operators, manipulators, etc.

 + *Ease of use:* All STL `std::ostream` insertion operators (`<<`) and manipulators work as expected, so no need to write any new functions